PNL calculation

 Analytics

-- Analytics is the result of your performance over a certain period.
+- Analytics represents the performance results over a specific period.

 - The PNL considers the fees informed by the exchange.

-- Anny informs you of the performance over the trading volume and also the performance over the allocated capital.
+- Performance is shown over the trading volume and allocated capital.

-- Over the trading volume: Yield / Investment x 100
+- PNL over the trading volume is calculated as Yield / Investment * 100.

-PNL over the allocated capital: PNL over the trading volume x investment % / 100
+- PNL over the allocated capital is obtained by multiplying PNL over the trading volume by the investment percentage and dividing by 100.

 Using the information from the picture, trade BTC/USDT: 2 x 5.30 /100 = 0.11%

-- Over the trading volume: Yield / Investment x 100
+- PNL over the trading volume is calculated as Yield / Investment * 100.

 - As a reference, it shows the total investment for a certain period and also the capital allocation and the return.